Limited Liability Company – D.O.O.

 How are shares issued? (including information on payment obligations, registration requirements)

-Further information on equity contributions, e.g. , Non-cash payments on shares; (Share premium) contributions without issuance of shares , Can partially paid shares/ownership interests permitted and what are the restrictions on them?
+Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-A company’s share capital may be reduced through:
+A company's share capital may be reduced through –

-• cancellation of company’s own shares;
+• withdrawing and cancellation of shares;

 Any requirements with respect to distributions to shareholders?